Criminal Justice & Restorative Justice, B.S.

 Be a catalyst for change as you step into the forefront of this exciting and meaningful field

-USJ’s Bachelor of Science Program will prepare you with a solid foundation in Criminal Justice, along with expertise in Restorative Justice, a growing component of the field.
+USJ’s Criminal Justice and Restorative Justice Program will prepare you with a solid foundation in Criminal Justice, along with expertise in Restorative Justice, a growing component of the field.
 Our innovative and interdisciplinary curriculum will prepare you for career success and the ability to make a difference in your community.

 Our B.S. in Criminal Justice/Restorative Justice takes an interdisciplinary approach to the study of crime and criminology.
 We believe that a holistic view of the context of crime is required before crime and criminal justice methods can be fully and effectively understood.
 Our curriculum includes courses in psychology, social research, and victimology, using the lens of restorative justice.

 Restorative justice focuses on healing the injuries caused by both violent and nonviolent crime, taking into consideration the needs of crime victims and the needs of offenders, while still holding them responsible for their actions.
 This transformative approach also integrates the roles of communities and governments in solving the social problems that contribute to crime.
 Students study the underlying principles of accountability with a focus on victims and community, public policy, and specific crime prevention programs.
 At USJ, we take an innovative and forward-thinking approach to criminal justice; paving the way forward for the future of this evolving field.

 All classes at USJ are taught by our expert faculty, who offer ample mentorship opportunities.
 Students are build on their education with practical internship experiences in Connecticut and the surrounding areas.
 Past internships have been conducted in the following locations:

 - York Correctional Institute and other Department of Correction facilities

 - Alternative high schools